 Crossing even the quietest of streets was a gamble.
 I found the best way to approach it was to stride confidently out into the traffic and pray to Allah that they stopped.
 Usually, they did.

-That first night, I found my way to a plush restaurant where waiters in impeccable tuxedos treated me to a meal which can only be described as a festival of flavours.
-Flat bread and dips followed by Algerian couscous, vegetables and lamb shanks – all for the meagre price of $A10.
+That first night, I found my way to a plush restaurant where waiters in impeccable tuxedos treated me to a meal which can only be described as a festival of flavors.
+Flatbread and dips followed by Algerian couscous, vegetables and lamb shanks – all for the meager price of $A10.